10up/wp-local-docker/readme.md

 	1. On Linux / Unix / OSX, run `sh bin/setup.sh`.
 	2. On Windows, run `./bin/setup`.
 1. Navigate to `http://localhost` in a browser to finish WordPress setup.
 	1. If you want to use a domain other than `http://localhost`, you'll need to add an entry to your hosts file.
-Ex: `127.0.0.1 docker.dev`
+Ex: `127.0.0.1 docker.localhost`

 Default MySQL connection information (from within PHP-FPM container):